keithdwilliams/getvin/README.md

 # getvin
-Docker application to return a VIN number for a vehicle "make" as input
+Docker application to return a VIN number for a vehicle "make" as input.
+This application will also create a file output.log with complete runtime output."

 ## Usage